Analysis | Baseball has changed since the last time Tony La Russa was a manager. Can he change with it?

 “While I have had other inquiries about managing since retiring, this opportunity with the White Sox brings together a number of important factors that make this the right time and the right place,” La Russa said in a statement.
 “The on-field talent is amazing, and the front office … has done everything necessary to create an atmosphere of long-term success.
 All of those factors aligned to make this a tremendous opportunity, and I am excited to get going as soon as possible by building a coaching staff and getting to work.”

-But it isn’t only La Russa age — only Mack and Jack McKeon were older — that makes his hiring a risky move.
-He has also been outspoken against athletes kneeling during the national anthem, saying in an interview with Sports Illustrated in 2016 that it is “disrespectful” and questioning the “sincerity” of quarterback Colin Kaepernick.
+But it isn’t only La Russa’s age — only Mack and Jack McKeon were older — that makes his hiring a risky move.
+He also has been outspoken against athletes kneeling during the national anthem, saying in an interview with Sports Illustrated in 2016 that it is “disrespectful” and questioning the “sincerity” of quarterback Colin Kaepernick.

 “Even if he was sincere,” La Russa said of Kaepernick, “there are other ways of showing your concern.
 Disrespecting our flag is not the way to do it.”

+La Russa attempted to back off that criticism Thursday in a video news conference announcing his hiring, saying: “I know in 2016, when the first issue occurred, my initial instincts were all about, you know, respecting the flag and the anthem and what America stands for.
+There’s been a lot [that] goes on, in a very healthy way, since 2016.
+Not only do I respect but I applaud the awareness that’s come into not just society but especially in sports.

+“If you talk about specifically baseball, I applaud and would support the fact that they are now addressing, identifying the injustices, especially on the racial side.
+And as long as it’s peacefully protested and sincere, and what I’m learning more and more, like with the Players’ Alliance and especially with the White Sox, when your protests actually have action-oriented results, the way that you’re going to impact to make things better, I’m all for it,” he continued.

-One of the White Sox’s team leaders, shortstop Tim Anderson, serves on the board of the Players’ Alliance, a nonprofit made up of Black current and former baseball players that formed out of the swell of protests for social justice this summer following the death of George Floyd.
-Its mission, according to its website, is “To create an inclusive culture within baseball and the community, where differences are leveraged to elevate racial equality and provide greater opportunities for the Black community.”
+One of the team leaders of the White Sox, shortstop Tim Anderson, serves on the board of the Players’ Alliance, a nonprofit made up of Black current and former baseball players that formed out of the swell of protests for social justice following the death of George Floyd.
+Its mission, according to its website, is “to create an inclusive culture within baseball and the community, where differences are leveraged to elevate racial equality and provide greater opportunities for the Black community.”

-Before the White Sox’s Opening Day of 2020, Anderson and teammates José Abreu, Eloy Jiménez, Luis Robert and Lucas Giolito — who form the core of the White Sox’s young and talented roster — all knelt during the anthem.
+Before Opening Day of 2020, Anderson and teammates José Abreu, Eloy Jiménez, Luis Robert and Lucas Giolito — who form the core of the Chicago’s young and talented roster — all knelt during the anthem.

-Before La Russa ever sets foot in the White Sox dugout, he will need to initiate honest discussions with those players and others about his stance on those matters.
+Before La Russa ever sets foot in the dugout, he will need to initiate honest discussions with those players and others about his stance on those matters.
 Baseball in 2020 is different than it was the last time La Russa managed, and so for that matter is America.

 Read more on baseball: